PipaFlores/Pacman-Unity_AiPerCog/README.md

 Fright time:
 - Fright time starts at 6 seconds and it becomes shorter each level.
 However, it does not follow a logical progression.
 For example, in level 9 the fright time is 1 second, in level 10 is of 5 seconds, and in level 11 returns to 1 second.
 This brings unpredictability on assessing the risk of hunting ghosts.
 - In original pacman, the number of flashes that frightened ghosts have is related to the timing and the moment where they turn.
 During the first 11 levels, ghost are going to flash 5 times before turning.
 This gives some guide to predict and watch for the turn in behavior.
-In this implementation, flashing of the ghosts is simplified (TODO: IMPLEMENT AND EXPLAIN WHY)
+In this implementation, flashing of the ghosts is simplified and it always flicker three times, starting from half the frightened duration, before turning back to normal.
+This can be modified easily, by adding the level values in the levelData array (GameManager.cs) and modifying the loadleveldata() method to alter the "flickercount" variable in GhostFrightened.cs script.

 Ghosts' home departure:
 - Ghosts departure from home is simplified.
 Every ghost has a pre-defined timer to leave home.
 This timer decreases linearly with level progression, reaching its minimum at lvl 13.